RicoJia/ricojia.github.io/_posts/2024/2024-07-12-rgbd-slam-bundle-adjustment-2.markdown

 - $x_1x_2$ is an adjacent edge with odometry observation $\hat{T_{x1,x2}}$ .
 It represents $T_{x1. x2} - \hat{T_{x1,x2}}$ in $se(3)$
 - $x_1p_1$ is an observation edge (TODO is that right?) with observation $\hat{T_{x1,p_1}}$.
 For estimate $T_{p1}$, we can get error $T_{x1, p1} - \hat{T_{x1,p_1}}$.

-## How G2O Works

-G2O (General Graph Optimization) is a "General Least Squares" optimizer, meaning any least squares (LS) problem that can be formulated as a graph can be optimized using this framework.
-The optimizer’s role is to:

-    Compute the gradient of the total cost function at each vertex by summing all constraints.
-    Apply the Levenberg-Marquardt algorithm to optimize parameters, aiming to find a local (and hopefully global) minimum.

-In SLAM (Simultaneous Localization and Mapping), a vertex must satisfy SE(3)SE(3) constraints.
-These vertices are defined in g2o/types/sba/types_six_dof_expmap.h:

-- `VertexSE3Expmap`: Represents robot poses in SE(3) space.
-- `VertexSBAPointXYZ`: Represents a 3D point.
-- `EdgeProjectXYZ2UV`: Represents the projection of a 3D point onto the image plane.

-G2O is widely used in SLAM algorithms, such as ORB-SLAM.
-[Example](https://github.com/RainerKuemmerle/g2o/blob/master/g2o/examples/ba/ba_demo.cpp)

-### G2O Optimization Steps

-1. Compute Residual Error:
-    - Calls `computeError()` to compute the residual error `e(X)`
-2. Compute Jacobian:
-    - Calls `linearizeOplus()` to compute the Jacobian J.
-    - This function can be overridden by the user to provide a custom Jacobian.
-If no override is provided, auto-differentiation is used.
-    - In a simple case where we have an after-previous relationship, `xj` represents the "after" state, and `xi` represents the "before" state.
-The residual, (a.k.a error) is `e = xj-xi`.
-The Jacobian is computed as:
-        ```
-        J=Jacobian xj−Jacobian xi
-        J=Jacobian xj​−Jacobian xi​
-        ```
-3. Construct Hessian Matrix: `H = JTJ`

-4. Solve for ΔXΔX: uses either Gauss-Newton or Levenberg-Marquardt to solve for ΔX.

-5. Update vertices linearly:
-    ```
-    X←X+ΔX
-    ```

 ### Optimizers